 There are three general categories of speech impairment:

 - Fluency disorder.
-This type can be described as an unusual repetition of sounds or rhythm.
+This type can be described as continuity, smoothness, rate, and effort in speech production.

 - Voice disorder.
 A voice disorder means you have an atypical tone of voice.
 It could be an unusual pitch, quality, resonance, or volume.